This is a fully remote position.

 And if you don’t check every box on the list?
 That doesn’t mean you can’t help us in our mission to deliver critical government services.
 Talk to us!

 - All work must be conducted within the U.S., excluding U.S. territories.
 Some federal contracts require U.S. citizenship to be eligible for employment.

 - You must be legally authorized to work in the U.S now and in the future without sponsorship.

 - As a government contractor, you may be required to obtain a public trust security clearance.

-- Our technical screening involves completing a homework assignment that is then graded blind to remove bias.
+- Our screening involves completing a homework assignment that is then graded blind to remove bias.
 We do not do tricky, unreliable whiteboarding tests.
-You can read more about our homework here.
+Learn more about our homework and processes.

 - Company-subsidized Health, Dental, and Vision Insurance

 Ad Hoc LLC is an Equal Opportunity/Affirmative Action Employer.
 All qualified applicants will receive consideration for employment without regard to race, color, national origin, ancestry, sex, sexual orientation, gender identity or expression, religion, age, pregnancy, disability, work-related injury, covered veteran status, political ideology, marital status, or any other factor that the law protects from employment discrimination.

 In support of the Colorado Equal Pay Transparency Act, and others like it across the country, Ad Hoc job descriptions feature the starting range we reasonably expect to pay to candidates who would join our team with little to no need for training on the responsibilities we've outlined above.
 Actual compensation is influenced by a wide range of factors including but not limited to skill set, level of experience, and responsibility.
 The range of starting pay for this role is $108,006 – $122,023 and information on benefits offered is here.
 Our recruiters will be happy to answer any questions you may have, and we look forward to learning more about your salary requirements.